commonprefix/axelar-xrpl-relayer/README.md

 ## Deployment Addresses

-- `AxelarGateway` on Ethereum Sepolia: [`0x72F28C8d7b16088d49F27B5D1D51DB66BA966684`](https://sepolia.etherscan.io/address/0x72F28C8d7b16088d49F27B5D1D51DB66BA966684)
+- `AxelarGateway` smart contract on Ethereum Sepolia: [`0x72F28C8d7b16088d49F27B5D1D51DB66BA966684`](https://sepolia.etherscan.io/address/0x72F28C8d7b16088d49F27B5D1D51DB66BA966684)
 - XRPL multisig account on XRPL Testnet: [`rfEf91bLxrTVC76vw1W3Ur8Jk4Lwujskmb`](https://testnet.xrpl.org/accounts/rfEf91bLxrTVC76vw1W3Ur8Jk4Lwujskmb)

 ## Disclaimers

 - This is a **testnet deployment**.
-Any mainnet funds that are transferred to any of the addresses mentioned in this doc may be irrecoverable.
+Any mainnet funds that are transferred to the addresses mentioned in this doc may be irrecoverable.
 - **Please do not use any mainnet wallet** to perform any of the actions outlined in this doc.
 - Gas payments are not currently supported.
 You do not need to call the `AxelarGasService` on Ethereum Sepolia to refund the relayer.
 Our relayer is running 'pro bono.'
 - The bridge does not charge any fees/tolls at the moment.
 - The `IAxelarGateway` interface and `AxelarExecutable` smart contract in this repo are _different_ to those currently deployed by Axelar.
-Instructions you may find elsewhere are likely not entirely compatible with this testnet deployment.
+Any instructions you find elsewhere will likely not be fully compatible with this testnet deployment.
+- The deployment addresses are subject to change.
 - Only one validator is currently used to secure this testnet bridge.
 - Only one relayer is currently active.
 - Since this is a testnet deployment, there is no guaranteed SLA.
 Please let us know if your transactions are taking too long to appear on the destination chain.
-- The deployment addresses are subject to change.

 ## Setup

 - These instructions mainly rely on Foundry's `cast` command to perform Ethereum Sepolia transactions (although you can use any library of your choice).
 Foundry can be installed using the following instructions: [book.getfoundry.sh/getting-started/installation](https://book.getfoundry.sh/getting-started/installation).
-- You can use some RPC provider like Alchemy or Infura to broadcast transcations to Ethereum Sepolia.
+- You can use an RPC provider like Alchemy or Infura to broadcast transactions to Ethereum Sepolia.
 These instructions assume that you have set the `SEPOLIA_RPC_URL` environment variable to a working Sepolia RPC URL.
 - Generate a new wallet for each side.
-For Ethereum Sepolia, you can use the `cast wallet new` command.
+For Ethereum Sepolia, you can run `cast wallet new`.
 These instructions assume that you have set the `PRIVATE_KEY` environment variable to a funded Sepolia wallet private key.
 - Fund your accounts using a faucet, such as these:
     * Ethereum Sepolia `ETH` faucet: [alchemy.com/faucets/ethereum-sepolia](https://www.alchemy.com/faucets/ethereum-sepolia)
     * XRPL Testnet `XRP` faucet: [faucet.tequ.dev](https://faucet.tequ.dev/)
-- To bridge to XRPL Testnet, you can use an XRPL library of your preference, such as `xrpl.js` or `xrpl-py`.
+- To bridge to XRPL Testnet, you can use an XRPL library of your choice, such as `xrpl.js` or `xrpl-py`.
-- To perform general message passing (GMP) from XRPL, the Ethereum Sepolia smart contract (that you wish to call) needs to implement the [`AxelarExecutable`](https://github.com/commonprefix/axelar-xrpl-solidity/blob/main/src/executable/AxelarExecutable.sol) contract.
-Please keep in mind that this contract is not the standard `AxelarExecutable` contract that you will find on other Axelar resources.
+- To perform general message passing (GMP) from XRPL to Ethereum Sepolia, the Ethereum smart contract (that you wish to call) needs to implement the [`AxelarExecutable`](https://github.com/commonprefix/axelar-xrpl-solidity/blob/main/src/executable/AxelarExecutable.sol) contract.
+Again, please keep in mind that this contract is not the standard `AxelarExecutable` contract that you will find on other Axelar resources.

 ## Token Bridging